 1. How often will you be posting on each platform?

 Your social posts may not disappear once they’re on your profile (unless you’re using Snapchat), but they do still have something of an ‘expiration date’ –– in other words, your posts won’t be front and center for very long, especially on sites like Twitter, where the newsfeed moves rapidly.
 It’s important to determine how often you’ll want to post on each platform, each day.
-For some good recommendations, check out this article by Neil Patel.

 An important note about posting: consistency is key.
 You can always adjust and change the timing and frequency of your social posts (which is recommended as your audience grows and your data begins to reveal optimal posting times) but do make sure that you are posting regularly; this can make a big difference in things like the number of followers, engagement, and traffic to your site.